• SARAO hosts successful two-week DARA Training Programme at Hartebeesthoek

 • Carnarvon schools Robotics teams visit Amazon Web Services Skills Centre in Cape Town

-Twelve learners who are part of the Robotics teams from Carnarvon High School, Carnarvon Primary School and their coaches that had participated in the National First Lego League Competition in 2024, had the opportunity to visit the Amazon Web Services Skills Centre on Friday, 31 January 2025.
+Twelve learners who are part of the Robotics teams from Carnarvon High School, Carnarvon Primary School and their coaches had the opportunity to visit the Amazon Web Services Skills Centre on Friday, 31 January 2025.

 • The Age of Giants: MeerKAT spots a troublesome cosmic beast